SakethGajawada/RISCV_GNU/README.md

 ## Testing
 * Open a terminal window.
 * Navigate to the directory containing the sample.c file.
-* Design a function that executes the intended logic you require
+* Design a function that executes the intended logic you require.
 * Compile the code using the GCC compiler and verify the output:
 ```
 gcc sample.c